CPVazquez/CS6343Linear/Design/Dataflow/README.md

 ### Dataflow Walk-through

 The order-generator sends a pizza-order json to the order-verifier.
-The order-verifier recieves the pizza-order and verifies that the json is valid.
+The order-verifier receives the pizza-order and verifies that the json is valid.
 Then it attempts to create the order.

-If the store does not have the requested ingredients in the required quantites to satify the pizza-order and the restocker component is present in the current workflow, the order-verifer sends a restock-order to the restocker component.
+If the store does not have the requested ingredients in the required quantities to satisfy the pizza-order and the restocker component is present in the current workflow, the order-verifier sends a restock-order to the restocker component.
 If the restocker component is not present in the current workflow the order is rejected.

-The restocker, upon recieving the restock-order, will communicate with cass to increase the stock for the given items in the database.
+The restocker, upon receiving the restock-order, will communicate with cass to increase the stock for the given items in the database.
 After doing so, it will return a success message to the caller.

 If order creation for the pizza-order was successful and the delivery-assigner component is in the current workflow, then the order-verifier forwards the pizza-order to the delivery-assigner.

-The delivery-assigner, upon recieving the order will communicate with cass and a google api to assign the best delivery-entity to the given order.
+The delivery-assigner, upon receiving the order will communicate with cass and a google API to assign the best delivery-entity to the given order.
 After doing so it will return the pizza-order with additional fields estimated time and delivery-entity to the caller.

 After calling restocker and delivery-assigner (if present in the workflow), the order-verifier will forward the pizza-order to auto-restocker, if auto-restocker is in the current workflow.

-auto-restocker, upon recieving an order will store the indgridient usage information to send a periodic precidtion to the restaurant-owner.
+auto-restocker, upon receiving an order will store the ingredient usage information to send a periodic prediction to the restaurant-owner.

 The restaurant-owner can also make an explicit call to the auto-restocker for a prediction.